edonv/ProgressManager/Sources/ProgressManager/Documentation.docc/Extensions/ProgressManager.md

 ## Overview

-`ProgressManager` is a class to make dealing with [`Progress`](https://developer.apple.com/documentation/foundation/progress) and its child tasks just a bit more straightforward and easy.
-Why use it?
-It allows for granular but accessible control over the details of a multistep operation, while automatically mirroring its state in views like [`ProgressView`](https://developer.apple.com/documentation/swiftui/progressview), [`UIProgressView`](https://developer.apple.com/documentation/uikit/uiprogressview), and [`NSProgressIndicator`](https://developer.apple.com/documentation/appkit/nsprogressindicator).
+ProgressManager` allows for granular but accessible control over the details of a multistep operation, while automatically mirroring its state in views like [`ProgressView`](https://developer.apple.com/documentation/swiftui/progressview), [`UIProgressView`](https://developer.apple.com/documentation/uikit/uiprogressview), and [`NSProgressIndicator`](https://developer.apple.com/documentation/appkit/nsprogressindicator).

 ## How to Use